Building a Queue-Driven Game Engine

 ->delay(now()->addSeconds($miningDelay));

-The job waits for the appropriate time, then:
+The job waits out its delay, then:

 // Extract resources